Let Go (Avril Lavigne album): Impact and legacy

 Let Go established Lavigne as a cultural phenomenon and mainstream female artist in a male-dominated genre.
-Although Lavigne was not the first act to cultivate the sound, her debut album's success informed the musical directions of artists such as Liz Phair, Ashlee Simpson, Kelly Clarkson, FeFe Dobson, Kelly Osbourne, Lindsay Lohan, Katy Rose, Skye Sweetnam, and Fall Out Boy.
+Although Lavigne was not the first act to cultivate the sound, her debut album's success informed the musical directions of artists such as Liz Phair, Ashlee Simpson, Kelly Clarkson, FeFe Dobson, Lindsay Lohan, Katy Rose, Skye Sweetnam, and Fall Out Boy.
 Billboard's Jonathan Bradley observed that Disney Channel stars Hilary Duff, Miley Cyrus, and Demi Lovato each channeled Let Go over the output of Spears, Aguilera, and Justin Timberlake when they were first transitioning from acting to music careers.
 Richie Assaly of the Toronto Star said the album "helped pave the way for a wave of popular pop-punk bands like Simple Plan and Good Charlotte", and Exclaim!'s Ian Gormley said it replaced teen pop's reign" with "an era of female singer-songwriter influenced pop" and "a new generation of young artists".
 In the decades since its release, Let Go has been cited by various artists as a musical influence, and is retrospectively considered to be part of a broader movement that returned guitar-driven pop to mainstream focus.
 The album has inspired the works of contemporary artists such as Olivia Rodrigo, Billie Eilish, Maggie Lindemann, Beabadoobee, Snail Mail, and Soccer Mommy.
 Let Go also played a significant role in launching The Matrix’s career, helping establish the trio as sought-after producers and songwriters for other major artists.
 They often reused Let Go's formula, which Pitchfork's Jamieson Cox described as "clean, spiky riffs, punchy live drums, sparkling background atmospherics".
 However, they did not collaborate with Lavigne again after Let Go, with the end of their working relationship attributed to creative differences and disagreements over the extent of Lavigne's songwriting contributions.

 To commemorate its 20th anniversary in 2022, CBC Music featured commentary from 15 musicians and writers reflecting on the album's cultural relevance.
+In 2023, the track "Tomorrow" was featured in HBO's adaption of The Last of Us.
 In 2024, Clare Gehlich of The Statesman observed that the resurgence of 2000s culture and pop-punk music highlights the "enduring impact" of the album, which she believes transcended debut album status by continuing to "shape the musical landscape two decades after its release".
 Per Manavis, its 20th anniversary coincided with "a reappraisal of Y2K culture by a generation too young to remember it".
 Similarly, Aimee Phillips of Gigwise mentioned that the album "captured the teenage world so succinctly that it still resonates to this day, proving that it wasn’t just a millennial album but one that has penetrated Gen Z’s consciousness too".